 What are the main duties of a cannabis trimmer?

 The main duties of a trimmer are to cut the leaves and stems off the branch and then trim down each nug, ensuring leaves are not sticking out of the bud.
-It takes a highly focused individual to ensure not too much or too little is trimmed off the bud, leaving leaves and stems on the nug.
-Trimmers also have to check for mold and stems and make sure they cut it off the flower.
+It takes a highly focused individual to ensure not too much or too little is trimmed off the bud, and no leaves or stems are left on the nug.
+Trimmers also have to check for mold and make sure they cut it off the cannabis flowers.

 What skills help in taking on a cannabis trimmer position?